ufechner7/KiteModels.jl/docs/src/advanced.md

 ## Outlook

-The next steps are:
+The next steps:
+- test and integrate the package  [KiteControllers](https://github.com/aenarete/KiteControllers.jl)
-- add the possibility to create log files of the simulation
+- integrate the winch with the one point model
-- add controllers
 - add export as FMI for co-simulation component

-Because the code for this already fully exists in Python and partially in Julia these steps will be in place soon.